My Name Is Joe Thomas

 My Name Is Joe Thomas (stylized as #MYNAMEISJOETHOMAS) is the thirteenth studio album by American recording artist Joe.
 It was released on November 11, 2016 by Plaid Takeover and BMG Rights Management.
-Joe reteamed with longtime contributors Derrick "D.O.A."
-Allen and Plaid Takeover head Gerald Isaac to work on the majority of the album.
-My Name Is Joe Thomas received generally positive reviews from critics and debuted at number 17 on the US Billboard 200.
+Joe reteamed with longtime contributors, producer Derrick "D.O.A."
+Allen and Plaid Takeover head Gerald Isaac, to work on the majority of the album.
+A tribute to his third studio album My Name Is Joe (2000), Joe considered the project to become his final album by the time of its release.